jakobkaminski/ag_lernen/How_to_owncloud.md

 https://owncloud.org/download/

-Install the client on C:\ should possible without admin rights, if not there ask IT to install it!
+Install the client on C:\ should possible without admin rights.
+If not, ask IT to install it.

 Set owncloud folder to T:\ if to small ask IT to increase quota.